Denzel Ward: 2018

-Ward entered training camp slated as the No. 1 starting cornerback on the depth chart after the departures of Jason McCourty and Jamar Taylor.
+He entered training camp slated as the No. 1 starting cornerback on the depth chart after the departures of Jason McCourty and Jamar Taylor.
 Head coach Hue Jackson named Ward the starting cornerback to begin the regular season, alongside Terrance Mitchell.

-He made his professional regular season debut and first career start in the Cleveland Browns' season-opener against the Pittsburgh Steelers and recorded six combined tackles, broke up three passes, and made two interceptions during their 21–21 tie.
-Ward made his first career interception off a pass attempt by Steelers' quarterback Ben Roethlisberger, that was originally intended for wide receiver Antonio Brown, in the first quarter.
-On October 7, 2018, Ward recorded five combined tackles, tied his season-high of three pass deflections, made one interception, and a blocked field goal in a 12–9 overtime win over the Baltimore Ravens.
+On September 9, 2018, Ward made his professional regular season debut and earned his first career start in the Cleveland Browns' season-opener against the Pittsburgh Steelers and recorded six combined tackles (two solo), three pass deflections, and made two interceptions during their 21–21 tie.
+He made his first career interception off a pass by Ben Roethlisberger to wide receiver Antonio Brown in the first quarter.
+On October 7, 2018, Ward recorded five combined tackles (four solo), tied his season–high of three pass deflections, made one interception, and a blocked field goal in a 12–9 overtime win over the Baltimore Ravens.
 His performance earned him AFC Special Teams Player of the Week.
-Overall, he finished his rookie season with 53 tackles, three interceptions, 11 pass deflections, one forced fumble, and two fumble recoveries in 13 games, of which he started 12.
+In Week 8, he collected a season-high seven combined tackles (five solo) and made one pass deflection during an 18–33 loss at the Pittsburgh Steelers.
+He missed two consecutive games (Weeks 14–15) after suffering a concussion.
+He was also inactive during the Browns' Week 17 loss at the Baltimore Ravens due to his concussion.
+He finished his rookie season with 53 combined tackles (41 solo), three interceptions, 11 pass deflections, one forced fumble, and two fumble recoveries in 13 games, of which he started 12.
 He was named to the Pro Bowl and the NFL All-Rookie Team.
+He received an overall grade of 78.9 from Pro Football Focus, which set a career-high for him as a rookie.

 2019

-In week 14 against the Cincinnati Bengals, Ward recorded his first interception of the season off a pass thrown by Andy Dalton and returned it for a 61 yard touchdown during the 27–19 win.
+On January 12, 2019, the Cleveland Browns appointed Freddie Kitchens as their new head coach.
+Ward remained as the No. 1 starting cornerback under new defensive coordinator Steve Wilks and was paired with Terrance Mitchell.

+In Week 2, Ward collected a season-high seven combined tackles (four solo) as the Browns won 23–3 at the New York Jets.
+He was sidelined for four consecutive games (Weeks 3–6) after injuring his hamstring.
+On December 8, 2019, he recorded five combined tackles (four solo), a season-high two pass deflections, and intercepted a pass by Andy Dalton to wide receiver Auden Tate and returned it 61–yards for his first career touchdown during a 27–19 win against the Cincinnati Bengals.
+He finished the 2019 NFL season with a total of 44 combined tackles (38 solo), 11 pass deflections, two interceptions, a fumble recovery, and a touchdown in 12 games and 12 starts.